๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 A woman taking a bite out of a crepe while standing in front of a narrow water canal.

-Eating in front of one of Venice’s small canals.
+Venice’s small canals.

 Due to its rich history, Doge’s Palace is best experienced with a guided tour.
 Here’s a highly-rated tour combined with a tour of St. Mark’s Basilica.